iDear-design/vuepress-theme-idear/example/en/views/plugins/backToTop.md

 ![demo.png](./images/backToTop.png)

-Back-to-top plugin for vuepress-theme-idear or other vuepress theme.
+backToTop plugin for vuepress-theme-idear or other vuepress theme.

 ### Name